mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

   - 2.2
 ```

-For a quicker build start time I wanted to use the new [container-based infrastructure](https://docs.travis-ci.com/user/migrating-from-legacy/) so:
+Since Jekyll is built on Ruby we set the language to `ruby`.
+Depending on what version of Jekyll you're using you can change `rvm` to meet your needs.
+I went with `2.2` since that's the latest [Travis CI provides](https://docs.travis-ci.com/user/languages/ruby/#Supported-Ruby-Versions-and-RVM).

 ```yaml
 sudo: false
 ```

-Build only from the `master` branch:
+This enables quicker build start times using the new [container-based infrastructure](https://docs.travis-ci.com/user/migrating-from-legacy/).

 ```yaml
 branches: